Air Traffic Controller

 Find out more about training

-trainingadmin@airways.co.nz - www.airways.co.nz
+trainingadmin@airways.co.nz - www.airwaysinternational.com

 What are the chances of getting a job?

-Airways New Zealand, the only employer of air traffic controllers, takes just 12-24 trainees into the air traffic control courses each year.
-Entry into the courses is very competitive.
-Trainees who complete the courses and meet other requirements usually get a job.
+Airways International, the commercial arm of Airways New Zealand, only takes 12-24 trainees into its air traffic control training programme each year.
+Entry is very competitive.

-New technology air traffic management systems, set to be introduced over the next 10 years, could result in a reduction in demand for air traffic controllers in the long term.
+New technology in air traffic management systems, set to be introduced over the next 10 years, could result in a reduction in demand for air traffic controllers in the long term.

 Virtual control towers are being trialled, which could mean controllers monitor air traffic from remote locations in the future.